TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ExampleTexts.rst

 .. include:: /Includes.rst.txt
 .. highlight:: rst

-.. todo:: Add more boilerplate texts for other content types, e.g. tutorials, guides ...
+.. todo:: Add more boilerplate texts for other content types, for example tutorials, guides ...

 .. _exampleTexts: